-In my journey as a diabetic, I have experienced the negative comparisons between being a Type 2 and being a Type 1 diabetic.
+In my journey as a diabetic, I have experienced the negative comparisons between being a type 2 and being a type 1 diabetic.
 I don’t think some people understand what it’s like to be any type of diabetic.
-There are mental, physical, and emotional issues that affect all people with diabetes.
-Some people think that being a Type 2 diabetic means that you don’t need insulin or don’t deal with similar issues as people with Type 1.
-I’ve heard people refer to T2D as the “good” type of diabetes, but there’s nothing good about it.
+There are mental, physical and emotional issues that affect all people with diabetes.
+Some people think that being a type 2 diabetic means that you don’t need insulin or don’t deal with similar issues as people with type 1 (T1D).
+I’ve heard people refer to type 2 diabetes (T2D) as the “good” type of diabetes, but there’s nothing good about it.

 Did he tell me I had diabetes?
 No. I had to find out by asking.

 What did he do?
 He just said everything I needed to know was in the envelope and left the room.
 There was no mention of how this disease would impact my mental, physical and emotional being.

 Where was the emotional comfort?
 This is a life-changing disease.
 Simply giving out a bunch of printed information for you to read and decipher without any guidance and support can leave you feeling confused, angry and frustrated.

 Can you guess how many doctors I’ve seen over the years since I was diagnosed in 1995?

 I’ve seen 12 doctors and all of my experiences have been similar.
 They either don’t have the time to help you learn how to manage the disease, or don’t know much about it outside of what’s in diabetes pamphlets and print-outs (which I’ve seen only a thousand times).
 The worst part is I’ve been on this journey by myself.
 I wish doctors actually took the time to help me evaluate my numbers, set goals and action steps to help me improve my health.

 Like others with type 2, we’re used to people minimizing our disease.
 People think we have it because we ate too much sugar.
 The ignorant comments that stem from this are insensitive, even cruel.